emcdona1/field_classification/README.md

 For full details, see section Folder Descriptions below.

 - The main files in the root are used for acquiring images, building the model, and training it.
-- *Archive/* contains an older version of the model and method of uploading images into the model that may still be explored in the future.
+- *archive/* contains an older version of the model and method of uploading images into the model that may still be explored in the future.
+- *image_processing/* contains two programs for downloading and prepping the Field Museum's images of the *Lycopodieaceae* and *Selaginellaceae* families from an online database.
+See the folder for full instructions.

 ---